 Housing costs in Ringoes are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New Jersey.

-Unlike some towns, Ringoes isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Ringoes are a mix of both white- and blue-collar jobs.
+Ringoes is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Ringoes is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Ringoes who work in management occupations (14.07%), business and financial occupations (10.74%), and healthcare (9.97%).

 Of important note, Ringoes is also a town of artists.
 Ringoes has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Ringoes’s character.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 21.48% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 21.48% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Ringoes is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Ringoes really has some of the features that families look for when choosing a good community to raise children.
 Is Ringoes perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-Being a small town, Ringoes does not have a public transit system used by locals to get to and from work.
+Ringoes is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The overall education level of Ringoes is somewhat higher than in the average US city of 21.84%: 28.36% of adults 25 and older in the town have at least a bachelor's degree.
+The percentage of people in Ringoes who are college-educated is somewhat higher than the average US community of 21.84%: 28.36% of adults in Ringoes have at least a bachelor's degree.

 The per capita income in Ringoes in 2022 was $49,618, which is lower middle income relative to New Jersey, and wealthy relative to the rest of the US.
 This equates to an annual income of $198,472 for a family of four.